MBowey/Assignment_20_SmartContracts/README.md

 * Level 1: Pay the Associate-level employees equally by dividing the profits into three.

-* Level 2: Distribute profits to different tiers of employees (CEO, CTO & Associate).
+* Level 2: Distribute profits to different tiers of employees (CEO, CTO & CFO).

 * Level 3: Distribute company shares for employees in a "deferred equity incentive plan" automatically.